 Please contact the Office of Admissions at firstname.lastname@example.org if you would like copies of the Albany Renters Guide.

 Albany Law's central location within the Capital District makes finding great meals easy and refreshing.
 The law school shares its campus and dining facilities with the Albany College of Pharmacy and Health Sciences.
-In addition to Albany Law School's dining hall, students have access to the pharmacy school's dining facilities, including Tim Horton's and other fresh food selections, making it easy for everyone to find something they enjoy.
+Students have access to the pharmacy school's dining facilities, including sushi, pizza, and deli sandwiches, making it easy for everyone to find something they enjoy.

 The choices are not limited to on campus options because so much is within walking distance of the school.
-Across the street, Albany Medical Center offers a variety of meal options, including Choices Cafe and a 24-hour Dunkin Donuts.
-Also within walking distance is Starbucks, Recovery Sports Grill, Panera Bread, and many others.
-Bellini's Coutner and Chipotle are also opening soon.
+Across the street, Bellini's Counter, Chipotle, Starbucks, Recovery Sports Grill, Panera Bread, and many others.

 Check out the top ten restaurants near Albany Law School, including local food from small businesses.
 There are a number of grocery stores within a short drive of campus.